csobent/stock_analysis/README.md

 For transparency, refactoring the VBA code for myself was unsuccessful.
 In using my original code, I will analyze the data, since the data does match up.
- Starting with the first ticker (AY), we can easily see comparing All Stocks (2017) versus All Stocks (2018) that the total daily volume has decreased into the negative zone, from 8.94% to -7.28%.
-If we continue viewing the data, most total daily volumes saw a significant decrease into the negative with the exceptions of ticker(ENPH) and ticker(RUN).
+ Starting with the first ticker (AY), we can easily see comparing All Stocks (2017) versus All Stocks (2018) that the return has decreased into the negative zone, from 8.94% to -7.28%.
+If we continue viewing the data, most returns saw a significant decrease into the negative with the exceptions of ticker(ENPH) and ticker(RUN).
  Although ticker(ENPH) remains in the positive, it also decreased in its return - ticker(ENPH) went from 129.52% to 81.92%.
 For ticker(RUN), however, it saw an increase of approximately 78% - from 5.55% to 83.95%.
 Another exception to recognize is ticker (TERP).